-- Civil lawsuits in which the amount in controversy does not exceed \$25,000.
-A civil lawsuit is a non-criminal case which involves the claim of one party against another. - Criminal misdemeanors: offenses punishable by fine or imprisonment not exceeding one year, or both - Arraignments: the first court appearance in a criminal case where a defendant is advised of the charges and the potential penalties, bond is set with any applicable conditions, counsel is appointed if necessary, and future court hearings are scheduled. - Preliminary examinations in all felony cases.
+- Civil lawsuits in which the amount in controversy does not exceed \$25,000 (a civil lawsuit is a non-criminal case which involves the claim of one party against another). - Criminal misdemeanors punishable by fine or imprisonment not exceeding one year, or both. - Arraignments: the first court appearance in a criminal case where a defendant is advised of the charges and the potential penalties, bond is set with any applicable conditions, counsel is appointed if necessary, and future court hearings are scheduled. - Probable cause conferences and preliminary examinations in all felony cases.
 A preliminary examination is a hearing at which the District Court Judge determines if there is probable cause to believe a crime has been committed and that the defendant committed the crime.
-If the Judge determines that there is probable cause, the case is "bound over" to the Circuit Court for trial. - Traffic misdemeanors and civil infractions, including parking violations. - Small claims cases in which the amount claimed does not exceed \$5,000 (increased from \$3,000, effective 9-1-12). - Landlord-tenant disputes, land contract and mortgage forfeitures and eviction proceedings.
+If the Judge determines that there is probable cause, the case is "bound over" to the Circuit Court for trial.
+In certain cases, the Court has authority to accept guilty pleas in felony cases, which are then referred to Circuit Court for sentencing. - Traffic misdemeanors and civil infractions, including parking violations. - Small claims cases in which the amount claimed does not exceed \$5,000 (increased to \$5,500 effective January 1, 2015). - Landlord-tenant disputes, land contract and mortgage forfeitures and eviction proceedings.